Saint Melangell's Orthodox Church

 Well, there are probably a number of reasons.

-For the first thousand years after Christ, the whole Church across the Christian world was Orthodox.
+For the first thousand years after Christ ascended into heaven, the whole Church across the Christian world was Orthodox.
 There were arguments and squabbles, to be sure, just as you would expect in any family, but it wasn’t really until the 11th century when a sad process began that would see the part of the Church in Western Europe and the British Isles break away and become what is today called the Roman Catholic church.
 Ever since then, history as we know it in this part of the world has been seen through the lens of the Catholic and Protestant churches.
 That’s probably the main reason why you might not have heard of us.

-However, the Orthodox Church continued to thrive and grow in the rest of the world: Greece, India, Armenia, Romania, Syria, Poland, Russia, Serbia, Ethiopia, Egypt, Japan, and many other countries.
+However, the Orthodox Church continued to thrive and grow in the rest of the world: Greece, Romania, Syria, Poland, Russia, Serbia, Egypt, Japan, and many other countries.
 Over the centuries, from time to time, people from these countries have settled in Western Europe and the British Isles, and have brought their beliefs with them, building churches and practising their Orthodox Christian Faith.

 Another reason you might not have heard of Orthodoxy is that, in many cases, these Orthodox churches really served as ethnic chaplaincies, looking after the émigré communities, who did not always receive a warm welcome in this country.
 Their churches served as a way of keeping their community together, and preserving their faith, language, and culture that they had brought with them from “the old country”, whichever country that might have been.
 They often didn’t have a strong sense of outreach to Western European people.
 Usually, the only Britons to find a way in were those who were absolutely determined to be Orthodox or who married perhaps a Greek or an Arab and joined the Orthodox Church as part of that process.